 The Independence Day in Azerbaijan is celebrated with great enthusiasm.
 There is a special flag-raising ceremony, followed by memorial ceremonies and independence day special seminars.
 Azerbaijan citizens, whether at home or abroad, celebrate the occasion of the birth of their nation with joy and happiness.

-Azerbaijan Independence Day: How did Azerbaijan gain independence?
+Azerbaijan Independence History: How did Azerbaijan gain independence?

 Azerbaijan honors Independence Day on October 18, every year.
 Exactly 27 years ago in 1991, after the adoption of the Constitutional Act, Azerbaijan gained freedom, having surmounted many challenges.

 History definitely proves to us that saving the autonomy is significantly more difficult than gaining it.
 Azerbaijan twice had the chance to end up a sovereign state amid the twentieth century.
 Unfortunately, the first opportunity failed shortly because of outside interference, internal opposition, and the general political insecurity.